Deep Computerized Adaptive Testing: Learning Optimal Item Selection Policy

 Building on the Bayesian MIRT foundation established in the previous section, we now formulate the problem of CAT as an RL task.
 The Bayesian framework provides two key advantages that make this integration both principled and computationally feasible.
 First, the identified latent factor posterior distributions offer a well-defined representation of examinee knowledge, allowing their corresponding posterior parameters to be parametrized directly as state variables.
 Without such identification, encoding an unknown and analytically intractable posterior would be ambiguous.
 Second, because reinforcement learning typically requires extensive simulations to learn an optimal policy, the acceleration achieved in online item selection enables rapid simulation of testing sessions, thereby substantially improving the efficiency of policy training.

 As illustrated in Section \ref{subsec:rl_problem}, an RL approach addresses the myopic nature of traditional CAT selection rules, enables a more flexible reward structure, and directly minimizes the number of items required for performing online adaptive testing.
 Specifically, we propose a novel double Q-learning algorithm \citep{Mnih2015, van_Hasselt_Guez_Silver_2016} for online item selection in CAT.
-The algorithm trains a deep neural network offline using only the item parameters estimated from an arbitrary two-parameter MIRT model.
-During online item selection, the neural network takes the current posterior distribution \( s_t := f(\bm{\theta} \mid Y_{1:t}) \) as input and outputs the next item selection for step \( (t+1) \).
+The algorithm trains a deep neural network offline using only the item parameters estimated from an arbitrary two-parameter MIRT model. {The offline training phase is completed before any live CAT administration.
+After training, the network weights are fixed, and online CAT only requires sequentially updating the posterior state and applying the learned network to select the next item.} During online item selection, the neural network takes the current posterior distribution \( s_t := f(\bm{\theta} \mid \bm{Y}_{1:t}) \) as input and outputs the next item selection for step \( (t+1) \).
 The neural network architecture is described in Section \ref{subsec:network-design}, while the double deep Q-learning algorithm is detailed in Section \ref{subsec:doubleQ}.